nextapps-de/mikado/README.md

 Generally keyed libraries will fail in restoring the original state of a component when a data item of the new fetched list has the same key.
 As long you follow some restrictions this may not an issue.
 But whenever you get in situations where you have to force restoring, every keyed lib will fail and you may have to use quick fixes like randomize the ID of the component.
 Also keyed libs cannot fully integrated into every stack, especially when additional UI libs where used.

-Mikado is able to restoring 100% of the original state in any situation.
-This will help in situations where:
+Mikado is able to restoring 100% of the original state.
+This helps in situations where:

 - external libraries changes components nodes
 - event listeners was bind directly to components nodes
-- external data references to components nodes
+- external data/values was referenced to components nodes
 - components nodes where manually manipulated
 - the process workflow requires redrawing of the original state on new data (required by some MVC)
 - you need integration in a stack without side effects